paralax/ColossalOpera/hard/static_http_server.md

 # C Solution

 Years ago I wrote some C code to do this, which you can see in [this gist](https://gist.github.com/paralax/6f57e457b5edd7b11aae2988ae8564a0).
+It doesn't implement error handling well, at all.